top of page

 Role-play and Picture-based Tasks

-When the candidate and the examiner enter the room, the information cards for Role-play and Picture-based Tasks will be provided to both, and then 12 minutes will be given to prepare for these tasks.
-The Candidate is allowed to take notes.
+When the candidate and the examiner enter the room, the sheets for Role-play and Picture-based Tasks will be provided to both, and then 12 minutes will be given to prepare for these tasks.
+The candidate is allowed to take notes.

-The information cards will be set up on that day according to the instructions for the examiner issued by Pearson Edexcel.
+The task sheets will be set up on that day, following the instructions for the examiner issued by Pearson Edexcel.
 The candidate or the examiner will not know the themes for each task until the test day.

-With Role-play and Picture-based Tasks, the examiner must read out their cards just as it is.
+With Role-play and Picture-based Tasks, the examiner must read out their scripts exactly as they are.
 No changes or improvisations are permitted.
 Questions can be repeated twice at maximum, which means three times in total.
 If the candidate still cannot answer the question, they should just move on.

 They are allowed to see the notes that they have written down during the preparation time.
-The notes should be for reference only.
-The candidate should not read out whole prepared sentences.
-The candidate must hand over the note to the examiner before the Conversation Task.
+The notes should be just for reference; the candidate should not read out whole prepared sentences.

 Task 3